 The Novel and Other Prose Fiction

-Joshua Armstrong, Maps and Territories: Global Positioning in the Contemporary French Novel, Liverpool U.P., x + 238 pp., s the first of three excellent monographs dealing with novels in Liverpool University Press’s ‘Contemporary French and Francophone Cultures’ series in 2019.
+Joshua Armstrong, Maps and Territories: Global Positioning in the Contemporary French Novel, Liverpool U.P., x + 238 pp., is the first of three excellent monographs dealing with novels published in Liverpool University Press’s ‘Contemporary French and Francophone Cultures’ series in 2019.
 It offers an expansive and illuminating study of how contemporary novels engage with issues of space, place, and belonging in the context of globalization.
 Armstrong is interested in how his primary works position their protagonists in relation to the dynamics of globalization, and thereby seek to remap social and spatial relations.
 Major themes addressed include matters of identity, social fracture, precarity, consumption, commercial visual media, optics, disorientation, deterritorialization, capitalist growth, and contradiction, and motifs laced throughout include the relationship between large-scale ‘maps’ and local ‘territories’, and between ‘revolution’ and ‘revelation’.
 The discussion of the literary works is underpinned by engagement with theorists including Marc Augé, Edward Casey, David Harvey, Frederic Jameson, and Bruno Latour, and what might otherwise have proven itself a disorientingly large subject is given robust structure through sections of single-author chapters that each bring two writers into productive, original dialogue on a shared spatial concern.
 Part I examines works by Michel Houellebecq and Chloé Delaume to discuss literary engagements with ‘big picture’ representations of the world propagated by commercial visual media.
 Part II reads Lydie Salvayre and Jean-Philippe Toussaint to think about disadequation and deterritorialization in works that place their French protagonists in non-French centres of global capital.
 Part III discusses works by Virginie Despentes and Philippe Vasset with a focus on the socio-economic precarity of those that fall through the cracks formed by global capital, and their utopian attempts to imagine alternative forms of community.
 Part IV explores Jean Rolin’s Ormuz (2013) and Marie Darrieussecq’s Le Pays (2005) as works that confront and counter the alienating effects of globalization by reframing the relationship between individuals and the world.
 Throughout, Armstrong offers a compelling account of the possibilities (and hazards) of literary fiction’s attempts to synthesize the local and the global and recast the cognitive and ethical parameters of its protagonists and readers.
 The same author also published the following related pieces in 2019: Joshua Armstrong, ‘French Edgeland Poetics: Topography and Ecology in Jean Rolin’s Les Événements’, in France in Flux: Space, Territory and Contemporary Culture, ed.
 Ari J. Blatt and Edward Welch, Liverpool U.P., 161–185, which focuses on Rolin’s 2015 novel’s representation of the peripheral rural spaces and waterways of contemporary France.
 Armstrong’s analysis shows Rolin emphasizing a natural world that stubbornly resists, and reveals the logic of, urbanization and global capitalist expansion; and he contextualizes the novel as part of what he calls a broader ‘Western European post-industrial pastoral’, one that departs from the timelessness of the traditional pastoral towards an acute confluence of times, places, and identities.
 Joshua Armstrong, ‘Spatial Stream of Consciousness’, SubStance, 48.1:5–25, reads Olivier Rolin’s L’Invention du monde (1993) with a focus on the significance of its stream-of-consciousness narrative technique.
 Drawing out the various natural and computational connotations of ‘stream’, Armstrong suggests that, where the modernist stream of consciousness responded to spiritual vacuums, Rolin’s reveals crises of place and belonging, as the narrator’s informational and technological mastery of the world is found to come at the cost of his capacity to meaningfully position himself within it.